-The National Institute for Health Research (NIHR) offers three awards through the Integrated Academic Training (IAT) Programme specifically for doctors and dentists.
+The National Institute for Health and Care Research (NIHR) offers three awards through the Integrated Academic Training (IAT) Programme specifically for doctors and dentists.
 The programme supports individuals to gain research experience as part of their clinical training.

 - Academic Clinical Fellowship (ACF)